Updated: May 4, 2026

 Choose a primary platform for the official premiere (typically YouTube)

-Plan staggered releases across platforms to maximize algorithm benefits
+Plan staggered releases across social platforms to capitalize on various algorithm benefits

 Premiere options: